CS 213: Introduction to Computer Systems, Fall, 2024

 Communication

-We will use Canvas to report grades, and to make access to any Zoom sessions or recordings more straightforward, but for nothing else.
+We will use Canvas minimally, mostly just for grades and some homework handins.
 For critical announcements, we will send email to the addresses that CAESAR maintains.

 For discussions, we will use Piazza.
 Directing your questions to Piazza will likely produce the fastest response, and everyone else in the class will also benefit.
-Piazza is configured to allow anonymous posting.
+Piazza is configured to allow posting that is anonymous to other students.

 Accounts, Remote Access, Getting Started with Unix

 • You will have a Linux account in the CS department.
 This will give you remote access to a range of machines, the most important of which are the servers on which the class runs.
-We will say more in lecture.
+More information is in Piazza.

 • You will also have a Linux account on private servers we have set up.
 These accounts will be discussed in class.